⚠️ Beware of job scams posing as BGC Recruitment Consultants. Concerned about a scam? Verify your recruiter's identity here.

 Why Learn It:

-HTML (HyperText Markup Language) structures content on the web, while CSS (Cascading Style Sheets) controls its appearance.
-These languages are essential for creating visually appealing websites and are often the first step into tech for creatives.
+HTML (HyperText Markup Language) structures content on the web, while CSS (Cascading Style Sheets) controls its visual appearance.
+These languages are essential for creating visually appealing digital assets and are often the first step into tech for creatives.

-They’re not full programming languages, but they’re crucial for anyone working in digital content, UX/UI design, or front-end development.
+While not full programming languages, they are crucial foundational knowledge for anyone working in digital content, UX/UI design, or front-end development.

-Career Tip: Combine HTML/CSS with JavaScript to unlock full-stack development opportunities.
+Career Tip: Combine HTML/CSS with JavaScript to unlock high-paying full-stack development opportunities.

-Best for: Windows Applications, Game Development, Web Services
+Best for: Windows Enterprise Applications, Game Development, Web Services

 Difficulty Level: Moderate